FOR ALL YOUR GAS, OIL & LPG NEEDS, YOU CAN DEPEND ON ERIC COLLIER & SON

 There are many tell-tale signs that your appliance may need servicing.
 It may seem obvious but the first sign is that your appliance is simply not working properly, as soon as you notice this it is important to get it looked at by a professional right away.
 Other signs include the pilot light going out, a greater amount of condensation in the room, black stains around the appliance or noticing a lazy yellow flame rather than a solid blue flame.
 By getting your appliance looked at as soon as you notice any problem, you can potentially pay for a small fix rather than paying for a brand new boiler.

 The first boiler service must be carried out 12 months after the new boiler has been installed.
 It should then be serviced every 12 months to ensure that the boiler is running efficiently and safely.
-As well as servicing, we also can provide an initial boiler installation in Cardiff service to replace your old or faulty boiler.
+As well as servicing, we also can provide an initial boiler installation service to replace your old or faulty boiler.

 Firstly the engineer will carry out a visual check to ensure that the boiler and associated pipework is installed and positioned correctly.
 They will then check that your boiler is operating correctly and identify any potential issues.
 Finally, they will remove the boiler casing to review its components.